sjlow23/pathogd/README.md

    **Important notes:**

    1. No subsampling is performed for both target and non-target taxa using this workflow.
-If specifying species with a large number of genome assemblies, *eg.* *Escherichia coli*, all genomes will be downloaded which may not be ideal if there is insufficient storage.
+If specifying species with a large number of genome assemblies, *eg.* *Escherichia coli*, all genomes will be downloaded which may not be ideal if there is insufficient storage space.

    2. To prevent this, use the `check` workflow.